fils/CDFRegistryWG/docs/ESIPSemCommJune2017/talkBody.md

 * Connecting to these via type DataCatalog is being tested

 #### How do we
-* Leverage our current facility metadata approaches and data work flows
+* Leverage our current facility metadata approaches and metadata work flows
 * Allow a simplified and portable pattern to be shared with other providers

 ---